 Basics of an Irrevocable Trust

-An irrevocable trust is compiled of a grantor, a trustee, and a beneficiary and/or beneficiaries.
-After the grantor adds an asset into an irrevocable trust, it’s a gift to the trust and the grantor can’t cancel it.
-The grantor may mandate the rules, conditions, and the uses of the trust assets with the permission of the trustee and beneficiary.
+An irrevocable trust consists of a grantor, a trustee, and one or more beneficiaries.
+Once the grantor places an asset into the trust, it becomes an irrevocable gift, and the grantor cannot revoke it.
+The grantor has the authority to define rules, conditions, and uses of trust assets, subject to approval from the trustee and beneficiary.

 Irrevocable trusts can have a lot of approaches in planning for the protection and allocation of an estate, comprising of: